frankhale/Aurora/README.md

+# ALL NEW WORK ON AURORA IS BEING DONE IN THE AURORA-NEXT REPOSITORY

 ##Aurora - An MVC web framework for .NET

 NOTE: I've created a new branch where I'm rewriting Aurora.
 That is where